 As the intention is to gather detailed information about patients’ experiences during their journey while receiving artificial nutrition via tube feeding, a depth semi-structured interview method is a suitable tool to utilize.

 Since it is a flexible and adaptable method, it will provide the researcher with an opportunity to listen to the participants’ views and experiences and allow probing questions to explore further ideas (Harding, 2013).
-Face-to-face interviews are suitable methods to facilitate honest, open responses, gain new insights and maintain privacy with the patients (Creswell, 2014).
+Face-to-face interviews are suitable methods to facilitate honest, open responses, gain new insights, and maintain patient privacy (Creswell, 2014).

-As the research intends to explore the essence of patients’ experiences in-depth through their thoughts, opinions, and experiences about the impact of tube feeding on their life, the interview will take time; hence, smaller size of participants is appropriate.
-The few participants will provide access to an exciting hypothesis from a high level of information power, which will be critical to achieving the research aim.
+As the research intends to explore the essence of patients’ experiences in-depth through their thoughts, opinions, and experiences about the impact of tube feeding on their life, the interview will take time; hence, a smaller size of participants is appropriate.
+The few participants will provide access to an exciting hypothesis from a high level of information power, critical to achieving the research aim.

 Purposive sampling in recruiting the study’s participants will be chosen.
-This will facilitate obtaining an in-depth understanding of the impact of tube feeding on a patient's QOL.
-Participants will be selected purposively to provide the most information elaborated in detail by the researcher (Patton, 2015).
+This will facilitate obtaining an in-depth understanding of the impact of tube feeding on a patient’s QOL.
+Participants will be selected purposively to provide the researcher’s most information elaborated in detail (Patton, 2015).

-The study will attempt to collect data from the caregiver of the patient who has dementia in a particular hospital and nursing home in the UK, specifically those diagnosed with dementia and who have received artificial nutrition via NGT or PEG.
+The study will attempt to collect data from the patient’s caregiver who has dementia in a particular hospital and nursing home in the UK, specifically those diagnosed with dementia and who have received artificial nutrition via NGT or PEG.

-To identify suitable participants for the study, an internet search and telephonic inquiry to the dementia care services at hospitals and nursing homes in the UK will be carried out.
+An internet search and telephonic inquiry to the dementia care services at hospitals and nursing homes in the UK will be carried out to identify suitable participants for the study.
 In addition to this, approval from the registry of the dementia department from a specific hospital in the UK will be requested to recruit participants.